Local Solar Permitting

 Before a solar system can be installed on a property, the system owner must complete all the necessary permitting requirements.
 Depending on the state, local government, type and size of the system, the permitting process requires significant time and cost, both on the residential and commercial scale.
 Understanding the various permitting requirements for each state and municipality can be quite difficult and burdensome to deal with, particularly for small installers with limited resources.

-Ideally, the permitting process could be streamlined and made cost-effective with federal legislation that would standardize the permitting process.
-A streamlined and cost-effective permitting process for installers will yield increased solar deployment, both for photovoltaic (PV) and solar heating and cooling (SHC) systems on the residential and commercial scale.
+A streamlined and cost-effective permitting process for installers can yield increased solar deployment, both for photovoltaic (PV) and solar heating and cooling (SHC) systems on the residential and commercial scale.
 A report released by SunRun shows that a standardized permitting process for residential systems could reduce costs by $1 billion over 5 years.

 SEIA is working to remove this market barrier through educating industry and policymakers, easing permitting times, and creating an environment of success for model permitting on the federal, state, and local levels.

 Several states have taken action to address permitting, inspection and associated soft costs.
 For example, California passed the Solar Permitting Efficiency Act (Assembly Bill 2188) in 2014 that required all city and county governments to adopt an ordinance that creates an expedited, streamlined permitting process for small residential rooftop solar energy systems with a capacity of less than 10 kW.
 Cities and counties are required to conform their permitting processes to the recommendations in the California Solar Permitting Guidebook.
 The bill also requires that cities and counties provide all eligible systems with a simple checklist for the permit process.